 What really baffled my mind was the drama involved in the grace to grass fall of very powerful men who were previously considered untouchable.

-It scares me that you can bust your ass for years, work up the social ladder, build great networks, amass wealth and build a legacy status only to be brought down to nothing again by a behaviour you might have dismissed as a small bad habit.
+It scares me that you can bust your ass for years, work up the social ladder, build great networks, amass wealth and build a legacy status only to be brought down to nothing again by a behavior you might have dismissed as a small bad habit.

 When Bodycam was over, I was already hungry.
 I check on IDM, Bombshell was halfway through.
 So, I dashed off for a quick breakfast hopping by the time I’m back, it will have finished downloading.